invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 look forward
 ------------
 | 8/8/2021
-| Choose how you spend the next hour instead of regretting how you spent the last two.
+| Choose how you live your next hour instead of regretting how you spent the last two.

 how to build community